Kafkamorph/DOAwilds/README.md

 Yes, 2 full bytes!
 That's the whole range of Kabam's attempt at protecting this file's data.
 So, the map.bin file has 562502 bytes.
 Duh.

-Shoutouts: Semper Fi, Godric, Dragon Reborn.
+Shoutouts: Semper Fi.
+No one else at the moment. :P